F.A.Q. for International Students wishing to study at TU Narva College

 What is the focus of TU Narva College?

 The College has its key competences in teacher training for multilingual schools.
-If you want to acquire skills necessary for teaching in the language foreign to most of the students in a classroom, then we’ll be happy to offer you our English spring semester programme: "Content and Language Integrated Learning (CLIL) Methodology and Multilingual Education."
+If you want to acquire skills necessary for teaching in the language foreign to most of the students in a classroom, then we’ll be happy to welcome you in our classroom.

 When do you expect me to come?

-Whenever you like in autumn or spring, but we prefer to host our international students during the spring semester, as it is the time for our CLIL semester programme and the weather in Estonia goes from depressing to almost pleasant.
+We prefer to host our international students during the spring semester, as it is the time for our semester programme and the weather in Estonia goes from depressing to almost pleasant.

 Where can I see the list of courses?

-You can find dates and detailed course information for the CLIL spring semester programme at link.
+You can find dates and detailed course information for the spring semester programme at this link.
+We recommend this file for getting acquainted with our program.

 When and where to apply?

-November 1st (Application system will open on October 1st).
+For our spring semester you need to aplly by November 1st (Application system will open on October 1st: link).

 Where is Narva?
 What do I need to know?